 For the sniffles, try sipping a cup of elderberry, yarrow, and peppermint tea.
 Add ginger root for congestion.
 Echinacea, yellowroot, and myrrh are powerful natural antibiotics that can help but be sure to use in moderation.

 Elderberries are known for protecting the respiratory tract, relieving fever, and soothing muscle aches.
 They grow abundantly in forested areas of the North Georgia Mountains and have been used for centuries as a tonic.

 Horseradish can relieve nasal congestion.
 Take a freshly grated piece of horseradish with a spoon full of lemon juice.
 Hot ginger or eucalyptus compresses can also help.
 Apply to chest area and cover with a blanket for best results.

 Sore throat is often a painful symptom of a cold.
-Echinacea, white oak bark, or yellowroot can be made into tea, cooled, and used as a soothing gargle or spray.
-Mix in a few drops of tea tree or clove essential oil for added strength.
+Echinacea, white willow bark, white oak bark, or yellowroot can be made into tea, cooled, and used as a soothing gargle or spray.
+Mix in a few drops of tea tree essential oil or clove essential oil for added strength.

 A liquid diet is beneficial during the first day of a cold or flu.
 Include green drinks, vegetable and fruit juices, and lots of pure water in the diet.
 Only light meals throughout the day should be given until condition is improved.

-*Echinacea, cloves, and other herbs can make the throat numb but the condition is usually harmless.
+* Echinacea, cloves, and other herbs can make the throat feel numb.
+This is not dangerous unless patient complains of difficulty breathing or smothering.
+If so, call 911.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.